terraria-catalyst/nitrate-mod/README.md

-﻿# Zenith
+﻿# Nitrate

-Zenith is a performance optimization mod focused on generalized improvements to many features throughout the game.
+Nitrate is a performance optimization mod focused on generalized improvements to many features throughout the game.

-Leveraging parallelism, SIMD instructions, GPU rendering, and other optimizations, Zenith is able to provide a significant boost in performance.
+Leveraging parallelism, SIMD instructions, GPU rendering, and other optimizations, Nitrate is able to provide a significant boost in performance.

 ## General Feature Overview